-We have written before on the importance of the Abbey of Cluny in the development of medieval Catholicism.
-Founded as part of the Benedictine reform in the early 10th century, this French abbey would grow to become an enormous force for reform in the Church at large, ultimately giving the Church the men who would be the backbone of her struggle against lay investiture.
+Founded as part of the Benedictine reform in the early 10th century, the French abbey of Cluny would grow to become an enormous force for reform in the Church at large, ultimately giving the Church the men who would be the backbone of her struggle against lay investiture.
 In this essay, we shall look at what life was like in Cluny Abbey at the height of its influence (11th-12th century).
-This article presupposes that the reader is already familiar with the basics of the Benedictine Rule, which the Cluniacs followed; hence, we do not go into particulars about monastic life in general, the obligations of the Rule, the Divine Office, etc. We look rather at those items that are either particular to Cluny or those things which were popularized by Cluny, as Cluny at its apogee had daughter houses spread throughout Europe (825 houses by the 1400s).
+This article presupposes that the reader is already familiar with the basics of the Benedictine Rule, which the Cluniacs followed; hence, we do not go into particulars about monastic life in general, the obligations of the Rule, the Divine Office, etc. We look rather at those items that are either particular to Cluny or those things which were popularized by Cluny, as Cluny at its apogee had daughter houses spread throughout Europe, numbering 825 houses by the 1400s.
+(1)

 Foundation of Cluny

 Cluny was founded in 910 by William of Aquitaine, also called William the Pious.
-As noted in our previous article on Cluny (see "Four Contributions of the Cluniacs"), William's establishment was unique in that it proposed a centralized model of government that was hitherto foreign to Benedictine houses.
+William’s establishment was unique in that it proposed a centralized model of government that was hitherto foreign to Benedictine houses.
 He also granted the abbey a high degree of independence, placing it under the papacy rather than under his own patronage.
 This in practice meant Cluny was autonomous, since the papacy exercised little direct control over any French monasteries in the 10th century.
 This independence allowed the monastic reforms popularized by St. Benedict of Aniane a century earlier to flourish free from lay control.

 Cluny’s Model: The Abbey of Saint-Gall